asterics/FABI-addons/README.md

 * OLED via I2C (_SDA/SCL_)
 * pressure sensors with the PCB edge connector, e.g. DPS310/MPRLS (_SDA/SCL_)
 * force sensor with NAU7802 (red Würth connector) (_SDA/SCL/EXT1 as IRQ_)

+## fabi_addon_hid

+An adapter for connecting USB HID devices to the RJ25 (Ext) connector of the FABI.
+This allows using standard USB mice, gamepads or joysticks as Bluetooth mouse device, change sensitivity profiles and much more.

+## fabi_addon_joystick

+External analog joystick, using a [JH-D202X-R4 Joystick module](https://protosupplies.com/product/jh-d202x-r2-r4-joystick-5k/).
+It is possible to use this addon with or without a 0.96" OLED (SSD1306, the same as in the FABI3).